 I would put this overlooked book right up there with the art-school mainstays of Albers, Shahn, and Klee.
 Stilgoe’s short book is an exhortation to really seeing the world around you: the landscapes we live in, where the natural and the artificial are indistinguishable.
 How did we get the world we see today?
 Stilgoe points to a life of discovering the answer to this question, by simply walking, seeing, noticing. –Kevin Hamilton.

-Chris Stoffel Overvoorde, Passing the Colors: Engaging Visual Culture in the Twenty-First Century (Grand Rapids, MI: Eerdmans Publishing, 2002).
+Stoffel Overvoorde, Chris.
+Passing the Colors: Engaging Visual Culture in the Twenty-First Century.
+Grand Rapids: Eerdmans, 2002.

 Passing the Colors explores the themes of understanding art theologically and philosophically through a particular artist’s unique perspective.
 This volume describes the artistic journey of the artist/author from his early days as a metal worker in the shipyards of Rotterdam to the years he spent passing on his artistic vision as a college professor.
 Passing the Colors provides an intimate look at the formative role of art in a person’s life and challenges Christians to view the arts in new ways.
 Featuring original artwork in full color, this book will interest church leaders and general readers considering the place of art in Christian worship.

-Andrey Tarkovsky, Sculpting in Time : Reflections on the Cinema, trans.
-Kitty Hunter-Blair (Austin, TX: University of Texas Press, 1989).
+Tarkovsky, Andrei.
+Sculpting in Time : Reflections on the Cinema, trans.
+Kitty Hunter-Blair.
+Austin, TX: University of Texas Press, 1989.

 The readings in this book range broadly over themes at the intersection of religion and the arts, including beauty and revelation, the vision of God, artistic and divine creation, meanings of signs and symbols, worship, liturgy, the relationship of word and images, and icons and iconoclasm.
 The text is composed of over 125 primary sources including the writings of Augustine, Meister Eckhart, Luther, Calvin, Wesley, Kant, Kierkegaard, Tillich, Barth, von Balthasar, and Begbie.

-W. David O. Taylor, For the Beauty of the Church: Casting a Vision for the Arts, for.
-Luci Shaw (Grand Rapids, MI: Baker Books, 2010).
+Taylor, W. David O. For the Beauty of the Church: Casting a Vision for the Arts.
+Grand Rapids, MI: Baker Books, 2010.